NinePiece2/github-readme-leetcode/README.md

 - The project uses a small file-backed cache at `.cache/leetcode-cache.json` for local dev.
 Delete it if you change API parsing logic.
 # LeetCode Stats Card 📊

-Beautiful SVG cards for your GitHub README showing off your LeetCode progress.
+SVG cards for your GitHub README showing off your LeetCode progress.
 Inspired by [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) and [LeetCode-Stats-Card](https://github.com/JacobLinCool/LeetCode-Stats-Card).

 ## Quick Start